xin-xia/xin-xia.github.io/index.md

 ## News

-1. I will will join the Faculty of Information Technology, Monash University, Australia as a lecturer (equivalent to U.S. assistant professor) from January, 2018.
+1. I will  join the Faculty of Information Technology, Monash University, Australia as a lecturer (equivalent to U.S. assistant professor) from January, 2018.

 ## Contact